LauritzPatterson/site-week4-student-store-starter/README.md

   - [x ]  Use Prisma to define models for `products`, `orders`, and `order_items`.
   - [ x]  **VIDEO WALKTHROUGH SPECIAL INSTRUCTIONS**: Use Prisma Studio to demonstrate the creation of your `products`, `orders`, and `order_items` tables.
 - [ x] **Products Model**
-  - [xx ] Develop a products model to represent individual items available in the store.
+  - [x ] Develop a products model to represent individual items available in the store.
   - [x ] This model should at minimum include the attributes:
     - [x ] `id`
     - [ x] `name`